Dave and Jake Gyllenhaal while filming Everest

 While Cubby will always pursue an opportunity to photograph climbers in action his real passion is for landscapes and he looks no further than his old haunts close to home in Ballachulish.
 Exploring Glencoe’s hidden secrets and dark coire’s or traversing craggy skylines in search of something new, he will happily spend a night or two under the stars to re kindle old acquaintances for inspiration.

 Cairngorm Photography Weekend

 Glencoe Photography and SHYA have teamed up again to provide a stunning landscape weekend in the Cairngorm National Park.
 Check out the video.

 Here is my photo journey heading from Sligachan to Duntulm.
 Sligachan Bridge.
 Trying to get a shot with nobody on the bridge was tricky but good things come to those who wai…

-Our Gift Vouchers are valid for 12 months from date of purchase and can be used on our half day, full day, and group tours.
-To order email us on the contacts page or call our ga…
+Looking for something a bit different for a loved one or friend.
+Our Gift Vouchers are valid for 12 months from date of purchase and can be used on our half day, full day, and grou…